 Proton VPN has simplified its pricing structure since we last reviewed the service.
 For new users, there are only three pricing plans available: Proton VPN Free, Proton VPN Plus, and Proton Unlimited.

 We’ll get into the details of the pricing for Proton VPN plans later.
 Right now I want to point out that there are major differences between the Free and Plus plan when it comes to servers and features.

 You can use the Free plan as long as you like.
 But it imposes severe limits on what you can do and the resources you have access to.
-Here is a side-by-side comparison of what you get in each plan.
-The Proton VPN Plus plan is on the left, with the Proton VPN Free plan on the right.
+For example, here are some of the things Proton VPN paid plans give you:

 It may be that the Free plan is all you need.
 But keep in mind the functional differences between the two plans when we get around to talking about prices.

 Below are additional findings from my research of Proton VPN for this review.